Asymptotics of Schwartz functions: Introduction

 Let $B\le P$ be a Borel subgroup of $G$ and $P^{\mathrm{op}}$ be the opposite of $P$.
-In the case $G$ is symplectic and $P$ is the Siegel parabolic, Getz and Liu, using the work of Ikeda \cite{Ikeda:poles:triple}, defined in \cite{Getz:Liu:BK} another Schwartz space $\mathcal{S}(X_P(F))< C^\infty(X_P^\circ (F)).$ Roughly it is defined to be a space of functions whose Mellin transforms have poles no worse than those of certain local $L$-functions.
-This definition was later modified in \cite{Getz:Hsu} and extended by Getz, Leslie, and the author in \cite{Getz:Hsu:Leslie} to all split, simple, simply connected groups $G$ and maximal parabolics $P$.
-In \textit{loc.~cit.} we showed that functions in $\mathcal{S}(X_P(F))$ lie in $L^1\cap L^2(X_P(F))$ and have good analytic behavior towards infinity, e.g., are compactly supported in $X_P(F)$ if $F$ is nonarchimedean.
-Moreover, the isometry $\calf_{P|P^{\mathrm{op}}}$ descends to an isomorphism
+In the case $G$ is symplectic and $P$ is the Siegel parabolic, using the work of Ikeda \cite{Ikeda:poles:triple}, Getz and Liu defined in \cite{Getz:Liu:BK} another Schwartz space $\mathcal{S}(X_P(F))< C^\infty(X_P^\circ (F)).$ Roughly, it is defined to be a space of functions whose Mellin transforms have poles no worse than those of certain local $L$-functions.
+This definition was later modified in \cite{Getz:Hsu} and extended by Getz, Leslie, and the author in \cite{Getz:Hsu:Leslie} to all split, simply connected, almost simple algebraic groups $G$ and maximal parabolics $P$.
+In loc.~cit. it was shown that functions in $\mathcal{S}(X_P(F))$ lie in $(L^1\cap L^2)(X_P(F))$ and have good analytic behavior towards infinity.
+For instance, they are compactly supported in $X_P(F)$ if $F$ is nonarchimedean.
+Moreover, the operator $\calf_{P|P^{\mathrm{op}}}$ descends to an isomorphism

-and comes with an explicit formula.
-What is not clear is the following \textbf{locality} property: